Rotational elasticity and couplings to linear elasticity: Conclusions and Discussions

 A new point of view was introduced to model rotational elasticity in a nonlinear setting using orthogonal matrices as the unknown variables.
+This follows the approach successfully taken in~\cite{Boehmer:2012} where soliton like solutions were found.
 We showed how this theory can be related to classical elasticity and identified parameter ranges where the rotational medium would correspond to an auxetic material.
 After identifying the most general energy functional of this model, two types of plane wave solutions were constructed analytically, they are solutions of the nonlinear Euler-Lagrange equations.
-These waves correspond to traversal rotational waves and to longitudinal rotational waves.
+These waves correspond to transversal rotational waves and to longitudinal rotational waves.
+Similar waves were found in~\cite{Boehmer:2010} using similar ideas but a different model.
 It is interesting that in our rotational setting the transversal wave velocity can be greater than the longitudinal wave velocity.

-From a PDE point of view this model is very interesting since concepts like coercivity and convexity are difficult to establish due to the variables being matrices.
-It is therefore natural to consider next the question of existence and uniqueness of the Dirichlet boundary value problem.
+We coupled the rotational elasticity to linear elasticity describing displacements and searched for plane wave solutions of the coupled model in the fully non-linear setting.
+We were able to find various types of solutions by assuming that the rotational and displacement waves were either transversal or longitudinal, respectively.
+Figure~\ref{fig2} visualises the plane wave solutions in the case where both waves are longitudinal.
+It will be interesting to study the proposed model further and in particular to investigate the existence of soliton like solutions in the presence of couplings between rotations and displacements.